 (c) HBSOC is a value between the corresponding COP values of MinSOC and MaxSOC.

+3.17.5 Dispatchable Reliability Reserve Service

+(1) Dispatchable Reliability Reserve Service (DRRS) is a market mechanism designed to manage uncertainty on the ERCOT System while mitigating the need for Reliability Unit Commitment (RUC) instructions.
+DRRS is provided using capacity from:

+(a) Off-Line Generation Resources that can demonstrate a two-hour ramping capability to its High Sustained Limit (HSL) and operate at that output level for at least four consecutive hours; and

+(b) On-Line Generation Resources that meet the requirement in paragraph (a) above when Off-Line and that can demonstrate a two-hour ramping capability to its HSL and operate at that output level for at least four consecutive hours.

 3.18 Resource Limits in Providing Ancillary Service

 (1) For Generation Resources, Energy Storage Resources (ESRs), and Load Resources the High Sustained Limit (HSL) must be greater than or equal to the Low Sustained Limit (LSL) and the sum of the Resource-specific awards for Responsive Reserve (RRS), ERCOT Contingency Reserve Service (ECRS), Regulation Up Service (Reg-Up), Regulation Down Service (Reg-Down), and Non-Spinning Reserve (Non-Spin).